mfikes/ambly/README.md

 # Ambly

-ClojureScript REPL into iOS JavaScriptCore.
+A [ClojureScript](https://github.com/clojure/clojurescript) REPL into iOS JavaScriptCore.

 Ambly is a REPL designed for use when devloping hybrid ClojureScript iOS apps.